skymankarfield/fAARS-who-is-the-rooster/README.md

 * 15 = No valid operation
 * 16 = Values are not permitted for the requested operation
 * 17 = Update operation was not successful, or there is nothing to update
+* 18 = Game-Object not found with given username and password